What Rent Payment Methods Must Landlords Accept?

 Washington Landlords must accept money orders and personal or cashier’s checks; landlords must accept payment by mail if there is no accessible location to pay rent in person

-Are Landlords Required to Make Payment Method Accommodations for Disabilities?
+Must Landlords Make Payment Method Accommodations for Disabilities?

-By federal law, landlords are required to make accommodations for disabilities.
-For example, disabled tenants cannot be required to deliver a check to the leasing office if they are unable to easily travel from their rental unit to the leasing office.
+By federal law, landlords are must make accommodations for disabilities.
+For example, disabled tenants can’t be forced to deliver a check to the leasing office if they are unable to easily travel from their rental unit to the leasing office.

 Sources